‘My kids don’t want to go’: Kansas foster mom pleads for help as state takes kids from home - NewsBreak

 ‘My kids don’t want to go’: Kansas foster mom pleads for help as state takes kids from home

-TOPEKA, Kan.
-(KSNT) — A Kansas foster mom is pleading for help amid an ongoing battle with the Kansas Department of Children and Families and foster care contractor Cornerstones of Care.
+TONGANOXIE, Kan.
+(KNST)— One Kansas foster mom is pleading for help amid an ongoing battle with the Kansas Department of Children and Families and foster care contractor Cornerstones of Care.

-Jackie Schooler, a foster mom in Lawrence, is speaking out after countless attempts to advocate on behalf of her foster children.
+Jackie Schooler, a foster mom, living in Tonganoxie, is speaking out after countless attempts to advocate on behalf of her foster children.

 In an interview with Kansas Capitol Bureau, Schooler said her foster kids are at risk of being moved to an adoptive family in Manhattan, miles away from the only home they’ve known, in a matter of weeks.
 She said she’s reached out to the Governor’s Office, the Kansas Department of Children and Families, and Cornerstones of Care, but has not received any help.